Kinesiology

 KINE 520 Management Policies and Regulations in Sport and Fitness3 Credits

-Study of managerial policies and regulations to specific sport and fitness organizations to include educational, athletic, commercial and corporate entities.
-Topics will include the following: human resource management; labor relations; policy issues; sponsorship; budgeting; federal, state, and local statues; CHSAA and NCAA rules and guidelines; and professional organization policies.
-Specific attention will be given to compliance strategies.
+Study of managerial policies and regulations to specific sport and fitness organizations, including educational, athletic, commercial, and corporate entities.
+Topics include: human resource management; labor relations; policy issues; sponsorship; budgeting; federal, state, and local statues; CHSAA and NCAA rules and guidelines; and professional organization policies.
+Specific attention given to compliance strategies.

 KINE 530 Advanced Coaching for Basketball1 Credit